thoughtbot/dotfiles/README.md

 It creates symlinks for all dotfiles in your home directory.
 You can safely run this file multiple times to update.

+Rename `/etc/zshenv` to `/etc/zprofile`.

+    $ sudo mv /etc/zshenv /etc/zprofile

+By default, OS X's zsh config resets `PATH` for every zsh instance, which can cause problems with Vim.
+More info [here].

 ## Dependencies

 Install Xcode and the Xcode Command Line Tools.